How to Prevent Water Damage from the Air Conditioning System

 Restoring Water Damage

 In the event that you are dealing with water damage, it can be very stressful to handle.
 However, delaying the call for help can only result in more damage and higher costs in the future.
 When this has happened, you can call the water damage restoration experts at ServiceMaster by JTS.
-ServiceMaster of Portland also has the experience and equipment to effectively extract all water from the affected area without causing further damage.
+ServiceMaster 24 Hour also has the experience and equipment to effectively extract all water from the affected area without causing further damage.
 These water restoration technicians are available at 24/7 at (503)376-6666 for all emergency services.